Mini-Split Ductless AC System, pros and cons of mini split systems

 Also, some manufacturers offer a cleaning feature on ductless systems (like Trane's "Auto Clean" feature), which filters the air multiple times to help reduce moisture and provide cleaner air.
 With forced air systems, you have to install a separate air filtration system to improve air quality.

-Pro #3: Built-in zone control
+Pro #3: Built-in Zone Control

 Since each unit in a mini-split system is designed to only cool a small area, you can keep different areas at different temperatures if needed.
 Each unit has its own thermostat, which means ductless systems essentially come with HVAC zone control.
 This gives you more flexibility on cooling and heating individual areas to help save on utility bills.